 Now you should remove the newspaper gently and carefully keeping all the pores inside the paper.
 If needed you can also take other people’s to help for the same.
 Also, in this step make sure you do not let it fly in the air nor do you make any other mistake so these pores can go to some other parts of your house.
 Once your roll it properly, then pack it in a plastic bag and dispose of it in a safe place so you don’t get it back in your home.

 Now it is time to open your windows and let the sofa dry completely in a well-ventilated area.
-If possible let it air dry in a place that is well lit by sunlight.
-That sunlight will kill all the remaining fungus and you will have a much better and clean sofa as you expect it to be.
+If possible let it air dry in a place that is well-lit by sunlight.
+That sunlight will kill all the remaining fungus and you will have a much better and clean sofa than you expect it to.
 If you can’t use sunlight, then let your sofa dry after sofa cleaning and that will help you get a clean and dry sofa easily.

 Dilute a cup of bleach into 1 gallon of water.

 Transfer the mixture into a spray bottle and spray all over the molded area.

 Scrub the molded area gently in a circular pattern.

 Rinse the cushion with water and leave it out in the sun to dry.